What is the primary purpose of closing entries in the accounting ... | Study Prep in Pearson+

 Recognize the purpose of closing entries: The primary purpose is to transfer the balances of temporary accounts to retained earnings, which is a permanent account.
 This ensures that the financial statements reflect the cumulative financial position of the company.

 Understand the impact on financial statements: Closing entries prepare the accounts for the next accounting period by resetting temporary accounts to zero.
-This allows the company to accurately track performance in the new period without interference from prior period balances.
+This allows accurate tracking of revenues and expenses for the new period and ensures the retained earnings account reflects the company's cumulative profit or loss.

-Clarify what closing entries do not do: Closing entries do not adjust asset and liability accounts to their fair market value, nor do they record the purchase of new assets.
-These activities are handled through other types of journal entries, such as adjusting entries or transaction entries.
+Connect the process to the accounting cycle: Closing entries are a critical step in the accounting cycle, occurring after the preparation of financial statements and before the start of the next period.
+This ensures the company's books are ready for the new accounting period.

 Watch next